uwdb/website/nwds/nwds.markdown

 Please sign up for the nwds mailing list [here](http://mailman.cs.washington.edu/csenetid/auth/mailman/listinfo/nwds).
 We use this list primarily to send announcements for upcoming events.
 After you register, you can send mail to that list at nwds at cs.washington.edu.

-To become a member, please contact [Magda](http://www.cs.washington.edu/homes/magda/)
+To become a member, please contact [Magda](http://www.cs.washington.edu/homes/magda/) or [Alvin](http://www.cs.washington.edu/homes/akcheung/).

 ___